NefAnyo71/Kirikkale-University-Economics-Society-Mobil-Flutter-App/README.md

 > **Note**: You may notice design differences in some pages of the application.
 This is because I haven't updated some pages from the old version of the application yet.
 I plan to completely redesign the entire application from scratch in the future.

-## 🔐 Authentication Notes

-> **Important**: We are currently experiencing issues with packages like Google Sign-In.
-Account creation is currently local only.
-We are working on resolving these authentication issues.

 ---